cooknl/anaconda-pkg-ver-finder/README_old.md

 - Identify pages and tags that have the desired content
   - Identifying pages varies with old v current packages
     - Identifying tags varies with Anaconda version (1.x, 2.0-2.2, 2.3+)

+- Old packages: just use `requests` and `bs4` to pull from the unordered list `li`

+- Current packages: use `<a>` tags in the table to get URLs

+### Create full list of URLS of package lists

+`dev > installer_urls_list.py > build_installer_urls_list()`

+### Create roll-up dict of individual package list dicts

+`dev > installers_dictionary.py > build_full_dictionary()`

+#### Given a URL of a single page create a dict of installer packages metadata

+`dev > scrape_single_page > get_installer_dictionary`

+Dict includes

+- anaconda version
+- python version
+- dict of packages
+  - package name
+  - package version
+  - package included in installer file (if not, then separate download required)
+  - package OS's supported
+  - package link
+  - package summary description

+- Parse table and pull package names, etc into a dictionary that includes the anaconda version and python version
+- Use the anaconda+python+OS from the URL as a unique ID for the package list
+- Anaconda 1.x rando tables can be queried by just pulling all `<li>` from the table
+  - 1.3+ tables use different format, and an `<em>` tag messes up using just Tag.string attribute, so used Tag.contents instead, which still requires some understanding of how contents are nested in a list

 Sites: